Meals for Hospitality Center

 What to Expect at Delivery / Upon Your Arrival:

-Once you arrive to our 2300 N Ironwood Place location, please ring the front door bell and our staff will come out to greet you.
+Once you arrive to our 2300 N Ironwood Place location, please ring the front doorbell and our staff will come out to greet you.
 Once inside, please sign in at the front desk; every visitor is asked to present their driver\'s license in order to create a visitor\'s badge and let us know if this if your first time.
 We would love to give you a tour of the House.
 We invite you to eat and visit with our families during the meal and ask you help with the kitchen clean up after it has been served.

 Questions, Changes, or Cancellations: